Belt line at Deep Mine 41, Dickenson County

 Virginia’s coal miners reported production of 13.0 million short tons (MMSt) of bituminous coal in 20181, an increase of about 2.1 percent from the production reported in 2017 (12.8 MMSt).
 This was the second year in a row of production increases since 2011.
-Underground mining accounted for about 77 percent of Virginia’s coal output.
-Virginia's production ranked fourteenth highest in the nation of the twenty-four coal-producing states that reported domestic production totaling 774 million short tons in 2017, Virginia ranked twelfth with a 1.7 percent share of the total.
+Underground mining accounted for about 73 percent of Virginia’s coal output.
+Virginia's production ranked fourteenth highest in the nation of the twenty-four coal-producing states, with a 1.7 percent share of the national total (756 MMSt).

 Coal is defined as "a readily combustible rock containing more than 50% by weight and more than 70% by volume of carbonaceous material including inherent moisture, formed from compaction and induration of variously altered plant remains similar to those in peat.
 Differences in the kinds of plant materials (type), in degree of metamorphism (rank), and in the range of impurity (grade) are characteristic of coal and are used in classification…” (Bates and Jackson, 1987).
 With time, coupled with the effects of increasing depth of burial beneath deposits of overlying geologic strata, the plant material undergoes a series of complex chemical reactions that transforms it first into peat, then brown coal or lignite, sub-bituminous, bituminous and finally into anthracite coal.